avermedia-hanson/docs-proto/docs/softwares/index.md

 As the home page of the software tab, our software products may be showcased here.

 But this is just a prototype, so we are going to demonstrate different ways to handle software documentation, with a bunch of dummy software projects.
-Here is an overview of these projects:

 Here is a brief summary table of the dummy software projects in the demo: